Alpha-fetoprotein: Maternal

-In pregnant women, fetal AFP levels can be monitored in the urine of the pregnant woman.
+Fetal AFP levels can be monitored in the urine of pregnant women.
 Since AFP is quickly cleared from the mother's serum via her kidneys, maternal urine AFP correlates with fetal serum levels, although the maternal urine level is much lower than the fetal serum level.
 AFP levels rise until about week 32.
 Maternal serum alpha-fetoprotein (MSAFP) screening is performed at 16 to 18 weeks of gestation.
 If MSAFP levels indicate an anomaly, amniocentesis may be offered to the patient.

 Infants

 The normal range of AFP for adults and children is variously reported as under 50, under 10, or under 5 ng/mL.
 At birth, normal infants have AFP levels four or more orders of magnitude above this normal range, that decreases to a normal range over the first year of life.

 During this time, the normal range of AFP levels spans approximately two orders of magnitude.
 Correct evaluation of abnormal AFP levels in infants must take into account these normal patterns.

 Very high AFP levels may be subject to hooking (see Tumor marker), which results in the level being reported significantly lower than the actual concentration.
 This is important for analysis of a series of AFP tumor marker tests, e.g. in the context of post-treatment early surveillance of cancer survivors, where the rate of decrease of AFP has diagnostic value.